Content marketing is one of the best methods to get free organic traffics from search engines.

 So how to write your first blog post properly?
 Here are the 7 SIMPLE steps that I do before I start writing.

 Searchers Intent is the first and most important element when writing a blog post.

-Every query that people put into Google, they are intended to look for answers or solutions to their problems.
+Every query that people put into Google is intended to look for answers or solutions to their problems.

-Undoubtedly the first phrase shows the searcher is looking for recommendations or ideas on how to pick a digital camera.
+Undoubtedly the first phrase shows the searcher is looking for recommendations or ideas on picking a digital camera.

-However, the intent is not clear for the phrase “Digital Camera”.
-The topic can be anything ranging from digital camera models, buying a digital camera or what is a digital camera.
+However, the intent is not clear for the phrase “Digital Camera.”
+The topic can be anything ranging from digital camera models, buying a digital camera or a digital camera.

-The purpose of the search can’t be determined by the phrase.
-It is such a broad category and you can’t satisfy them with your content.
+The phrase can’t determine the purpose of the search.
+It is such a broad category, and you can’t satisfy them with your content.

-Key Takeaway: Understand your audience’s pain point and what are their searcher’s intent and provide your solution to their problems.
+Key Takeaway: Understand your audience’s pain point and their searcher’s intent and provide your solution to their problems.
 Google likes this!

 Step 2.
 Find Relevant Keywords and Title

-Keyword research is where you find relevant phrases that are often searched by people in the search engine.
+Keyword research is where you find relevant phrases that people in the search engine often search.

-You probably don’t want to target keywords which have literally no search volume where nobody will be seeing your post.
+You probably don’t want to target keywords with literally no search volume where nobody will see your post.
 (With an exception that you wish to create a shareable and viral post on social media)

-Apart from that, you need to do keyword research so that you can rank organically in Google and other search engines.
+Apart from that, you need to do keyword research to rank organically in Google and other search engines.